 - the pulse, which rules the steps within a sequence.

 The classical bar is not managed by Randolon, because it addresses only the specific case where, the sequence being contiguous, the pulse comes down to proportional fractions of the swing.

-The user works in real-time on the sound pattern settings.
+The musician works in real-time on the sound pattern settings.
 A setting includes a repeatable framework and automatic variation ranges of the parameters inside this framework.

 The variations are from four types: